 - Political, social and economic uncertainty, including uncertainty related to the inflation and the potential global recession, creates and exacerbates risks. - The capital markets are currently in a period of disruption and economic uncertainty.
 Such market conditions have materially and adversely affected debt and equity capital markets, which have had, and may continue to have, a negative impact on our business and operations. - Our operation as a BDC imposes numerous constraints on us and significantly reduces our operating flexibility.
 In addition, if we fail to maintain our status as a BDC, we might be regulated as a closed-end investment company, which would subject us to additional regulatory restrictions. - We will be subject to corporate-level U.S. federal income tax on all of our income if we are unable to maintain our qualification for tax treatment as a RIC under Subchapter M of the Code, which would have a material adverse effect on our financial performance. - We are dependent upon management personnel of our Investment Adviser for our future success. - Our ability to grow depends on our ability to raise additional capital. - We borrow money, which may magnify the potential for gain or loss and may increase the risk of investing in us. - We operate in a highly competitive market for investment opportunities. - Our Board of Directors may change our investment objective, operating policies and strategies without prior notice or stockholder approval. - Our Investment Adviser can resign on 60 days' notice.
-We may not be able to find a suitable replacement within that time, resulting in a disruption in our operations that could adversely affect our financial condition, business and results of operations. - Our ability to enter into transactions with our affiliates is restricted. - We are exposed to risks associated with changes in interest rates. - Our investment strategy focuses on investments in development-stage companies in our Target Industries, which are subject to many risks, including volatility, intense competition, shortened product life cycles and periodic downturns, and would be rated below "investment grade." - The lack of liquidity in our investments may adversely affect our business. - Declines in market prices and liquidity in the corporate debt markets can result in significant net unrealized depreciation of our portfolio, which in turn would affect our results of operations. - Investing in our common stock involves an above average degree of risk
+We may not be able to find a suitable replacement within that time, resulting in a disruption in our operations that could adversely affect our financial condition, business and results of operations. - Our ability to enter into transactions with our affiliates is restricted. - We are exposed to risks associated with changes in interest rates. - We are exposed to risks associated with original issue discount and PIK instruments. - Our investment strategy focuses on investments in development-stage companies in our Target Industries, which are subject to many risks, including volatility, intense competition, shortened product life cycles and periodic downturns, and would be rated below "investment grade." - The lack of liquidity in our investments may adversely affect our business. - Declines in market prices and liquidity in the corporate debt markets can result in significant net unrealized depreciation of our portfolio, which in turn would affect our results of operations. - Investing in our common stock involves an above average degree of risk - Most of our portfolio companies will need additional capital, which may not be readily available.